 9. Tropical Storms

 Hurricanes have never hit New Mexico directly, but tropical storm remnants have.
-The greatest risk that comes with tropical storms is heavy precipitation which can cause flooding.
+The greatest risk that comes with tropical storms is heavy rains which can cause flooding.

 Luckily, thanks to weather technology, most tropical storms are predicted days in advance thereby giving us time to gather our emergency kits and evacuate if necessary.
 Learn which items you should take with you on an evacuation and how to mitigate property damage from the storm in this guide.